Milder weekend, rain arrives Saturday afternoon

 A large southward in the upper-level flow has made it seem more like March than April the past few days.
 For the second morning in a row, frost covered lawns around central Ohio.

-High pressure will provide some sunshine, mixing with incoming high clouds.
-A light southeasterly flow will boost readings a little closer to seasonal levels.
+High pressure provided sunshine mixed with incoming high clouds.
+A light southwesterly flow will boosted readings closer to seasonal levels in the low 60s.

-Low pressure will move across the Southern states Saturday, bringing periods of rain, with temperatures in the cool 50s.
-Some clearing will follow Sunday in a cool northwesterly flow
+Low pressure will move across the Southern states Saturday, bringing periods of rain in the afternoon, especially south of I-70, with scattered showers farther north.
+Some clearing will follow Sunday in a cool northwest flow.

 Forecast